-Since the formation of MMG five years ago, we have maintained a consistent growth strategy to:
+Since the acquisition of Minerals and Metals Group by MMG in December 2010, we have maintained a consistent growth strategy to:

-- identify opportunities to extract potential from our existing assets; - pursue organic growth opportunities through our projects and exploration pipelines; and - pursue external growth such as targeting value-focused acquisitions.
+- identify opportunities to extract potential from our existing assets; - pursue organic growth opportunities through our projects and exploration pipelines; and pursue external growth such as by targeting value-focused acquisitions.

 In the first half 2014, we continued to focus on extracting the maximum potential from our assets.
-Kinsevere achieved mining, processing, production and sales records; a fantastic accomplishment by the team who take great pride in exceeding all expectations.
+Kinsevere achieved mining, processing, production and sales records, a fantastic accomplishment by the team, who take great pride in exceeding all expectations.